prateekagr21/Price-Prediction-second-hand-vehicle/README.md

 - Loading the dataset and checking for null values.
 - Doing Exploratory Data Analysis.
-- Visualization of considerable factors.
+- Visualization of the considerable factors.

 #### Analysis :
 - Making dummy variables.